Common bg top

 · For at least one semester

-· Applications of the activity are submitted to other organisations
+· Applications of the activity are submitted to other organizations

 Fee-paying study abroad programme